canonical/network-manager-snap/docs/snap/reference/snap-configuration/debug.md

 snap.
 It is useful for collecting information required to either report a bug or investigate a network-manager failure (if happens).

-It is disabled by default and has to be explicitely turned on for usage.
+It is disabled by default and has to be explicitly turned on for usage.

 Note that the debug logs may contain sensitive information.